Avoiding Certification Pitfalls in Product Development

 08. September 2025

 Certification requirements create a labyrinth of regulatory challenges that derail projects when poorly understood.
-Product standards continue evolving across global markets, with certification missteps triggering substantial project delays.
+Complex electronics certification continues to evolve across global markets, with certification missteps triggering substantial project delays.
 Regulatory compliance fines reached USD 32.60 billion in 2020, demonstrating the financial stakes of certification oversight.

-Not planning for compliance from day one of product engineering is one of the 7 modern-day sins of electronic product engineering.
+Not planning for complex electronics certification from day one of product engineering is one of the 7 modern-day sins of electronic product engineering.
 It will lead to delays, cost overruns and sometimes can kill the product.
 When targeting the product for global market, extra care has to be taken to consider it from the planning stages itself.
+Compliance engineering for global product markets demands that engineers treat certification as a core design input.
 Let us explore the topic in more detail.

 Why certification delays are costly

-Production disruptions represent the most severe cost factor.
+Production disruptions represent the most severe cost factor when complex electronics certification issues surface late.
 Late-stage certification issues demand expensive redesigns, repeated testing cycles, and extended development timelines.
 These delays directly affect revenue projections and can threaten entire business strategies, particularly for smaller organizations operating with limited financial reserves.

 Understanding regional and industry standards

-Certification landscapes differ substantially across regions and industries, creating intricate requirement matrices.
+Certification landscapes differ substantially across regions and industries, creating intricate requirement matrices for compliance engineering for global product markets.
 ISO certification delivers competitive advantages in new markets, establishing trusted quality benchmarks.
 Products that fail to meet government-mandated standards face substantial fines, expensive recalls, and retroactive rejections.
+Our Product Certification Services help teams map regional requirements early.
+Engaging cross-domain embedded expertise ensures no market-specific standard is overlooked.

 Planning for compliance from day one